fbpx

 My Batik ‘Illuminated Earth at Night’

 Today, I had the pleasure of visiting the Batik Guild international exhibition at Rugby Art Gallery & Museum, arranged as part of a series of exhibitions during 2024-2025 to commemorate the International Year of Batik.
-The variety of works on display from our global membership was truly inspiring.
+The variety of contemporary batik works on display from our global membership was truly inspiring.
 I was honoured to have my painting ‘Illuminated Earth at Night’ included in the exhibition.
 It was also wonderful to finally meet fellow Batik Guild members in person, whom I have only ever met virtually until now for the past several years.
 It was a pleasant surprise to have Rugby’s newly elected Labour MP @johnslinger.mp come along to join us, and I enjoyed our conversation about the vital role of the arts in uniting communities.

 I initially unveiled this batik back in April on ‘Earth Day’ in celebration of the beauty of our planet.
 In this piece, the presence of advanced industrial societies is portrayed by the network of glowing electrical lighting as seen from space, highlighting issues associated with increased population, globalisation and commerce.